-X ANNUAL REPORT PURSUAN NT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended Dece mber 31, 2012 TRANSITION REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE EXCHANGE ACT For the Transition Period from VOLITIONRX LIMITED (1 Exact name of registrant as specified in its charter •) Delaware (State or other jurisdiction of Incorporation) 000-30402 (Commission File Number) 91-1949078 (IRS Employer Identification Number) 1 Scotts Road #24-05 Shaw Centre Singapore 228208 (Address of principal executive offices) Telephone: (202) 618-1750 Facsimile: +65 6333 7235 (Registrant's Telephone Number) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 405 of the Securities Act.
-Yes ☐ No 🗓 Indicate by check mark if the registrant is no ot required to file reports pursuant to Section 13 of or Section 15(d) of the Act.
-Yes $\square$ No $\boxed{x}$ Exchang Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days. and (2) has been subject to such thing requi rements for the past 70 days.
-Yes x No Data Fil Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-12 (or 101 5 p p to registration and required to substituting post-suc- Yes X No containe ndicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of his Form 10-K or any amendment to this Form 10-K.
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2013

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE EXCHANGE ACT For the Transition Period from to

+VOLITIONRX LIMITED

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of Incorporation) 000-30402 (Commission File Number) 91-1949078 (IRS Employer Identification Number)

+1 Scotts Road #24-05 Shaw Centre Singapore 228208 (Address of principal executive offices) Telephone: (212) 618-1750 Facsimile: +65 6333 7235

+(Registrant's Telephone Number)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗌 No 🗴

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗌 No 🗴

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes \mathbf{x} No \mathbf{x}

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer

+(Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a large accelerated filer, an accelereporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "Exchange Act. , Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act).
-Yes No x The aggregate market value of the voting and non-voting common equity held by non-s\$14,222,944 based upon the price (\$3.49) at which the common stock was last sold completed second fiscal quarter, multiplied by the approximate number of shares of confficers, directors and five percent stockholders of the registrant without conceding that for purposes of the federal securities laws.
-Our common stock is traded in the over-Counter Bulletin Board under the symbol "VNRX.OB" as of the last business day of t mmon stock held by persons oth t any such person is an "affiliate" he most recently er than executive ' of the registrant As of March 29, 2013, there were 10,436,354 shares of the registrant's $\$0.001$ par value. ue common stock issued and out standing.
-Documents incorporated by reference: None 2
+Accelerated filer) Smaller reporting company X

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗴

+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of June 30, 2013 was \$12,919,883 based upon the price (\$2.20) at which the common stock was last sold as of the last business day of the most recently completed second fiscal quarter, multiplied by the approximate number of shares of common stock held by persons other than executive officers, directors and five percent stockholders of the registrant without conceding that any such person is an "affiliate" of the registrant for purposes of the federal securities laws.
+Our common stock is traded in the over-the-counter market and quoted on the Over-The-Counter Bulletin Board under the symbol "VNRX.OB"

-Table of Contents
+As of March 28, 2014, there were 13,307,936 shares of the registrant's \$0.001 par value common stock issued and outstanding.

+Documents incorporated by reference: None